The Oracle Part 1

 93. The Oracle is the veritable source to knowledge, and its affirmation is clearly situated to assist in that endeavour of learning.

-94. To imagine the level of our learning without knowledge is to fathom it, without sagacity.
+94. To imagine the level of our learning without knowledge is to fathom it, without the plausibility of sagacity.

 95. As human beings, we would be inconsequential, if knowledge was not a considerable trait we could eventually implement.

-96. The mind cannot afford to be empty in thoughts and requires a substantial foundation of knowledge.
+96. The mind cannot afford to be empty in thoughts and requires a substantial basis of knowledge to maintain its lucidity.

-97. It is the constant element of this philosophy that is governed, by the process of logos.
+97. It is the constant element facilitated that is governed, by the efficacious process and deduction of philosophy.

-98. From this process, the distinction between it and ignorance is accentuated by our epagoge.
+98. From this connotative process, the distinction between it and ignorance is accentuated, by our clear epagoge.

 99. As a philonoist, I believe that we are capable of an understanding that is deduced, from the knowledge we acquire at gradual intervals.

-100. The universal knowledge we learn is then developed, into what is called wisdom.
+100. The universal knowledge we learn is then further developed, into what is called wisdom.

 1. The Oracle defines wisdom, as knowledge and good judgement based, on practical experience.